 Our Institute was awarded a research grant of Central Policy Unit's Public Policy Research Funding Scheme in 2015-16 for the project Designing a Sustainable Public-Private-Partnership Program to Enhance Diabetes Care and Evaluating Its Impact Using an Outcomes Simulation Model with the following objectives -

 To propose a sustainable private public partnership (PPP) scheme to promote community-based diabetes integrated care programme with quality assurance and ongoing evaluation

 To project the effect of the PPP scheme within 20 years in terms of reducing the number of diabetic patients developing retinopathy, cardiovascular-renal and cancer events, using a probabilistic outcomes simulation model

 To perform budget impact analysis for implementing the proposed PPP scheme

-The completed research report was uploaded by the Central Policy Unit on its website in 2017 for public reference.
+The completed research report was uploaded by the and Policy Innovation and Co-ordination Office on its website in 2018 for public reference.